christiankm/dotfiles/local/README.txt

 This folder contains files, keys, scripts and any other resources specific to the current local machine.
-Use this

 Use this folder to store SSH keys, shell files, and anything else which you can source from your .zshrc (or similar config).
 All content inside this local